circuitBurn/B2EMO/README.md

 * [DFPlayerMini_Fast](https://github.com/PowerBroker2/DFPlayerMini_Fast)
 * [Bolderflight SBUS](https://github.com/bolderflight/sbus)

-## Temporary Wiring Diagram
+## Circuit Diagram
-This is a temporary wiring diagram outlining the minimum circuit needed to get the ESP32 controlling the ring motors.
+This is a temporary circuit diagram outlining the minimum circuit needed to get the ESP32 controlling the ring motors.
+This will be updated once the PCB is completed.

 ![Wiring Diagram](https://github.com/circuitBurn/B2EMO/blob/development/resources/wiring_diagram.jpg)